jrroosevelt/VS2PCG/VS2PCG_glossary.md

 If this character wounds a defending supporting character, KO it. *(Lethal's text received errata to trigger on wound and not stun as is written on some older cards.)*

 # Locations
 You may use a Location (by turning it face down in your resource row or discarding it from your hand) to pay for a Super Power.
 But you may not use the same Location card to pay for multiple Super Powers.
-Each Super Power must be paid for sepa
+Each Super Power must be paid for separately.

+Once a Location turns face down, it will stay face down unless an effect turns it face up.

+There are two types of Locations: Basic Locations and Special Locations.
+There are six Basic Location types, one for each of the six power symbols.
+Also, most teams have a Special Location that has a team affiliation symbol on the top right of the card.
+These Locations can produce your choice of several different power symbols, but only for a member of that team.
+There are also other

 # Loyalty